NennoMP/word-quizzle/README.md

-# WordQuizzle 2019/2020 - Computer Networks and Laboratory Project, University of Pisa
+# WordQuizzle 2019/2020 - Computer Networks and Laboratory Project - University of Pisa

 ## Introduction
 This project aims at developing a Client-Server service a word transaltion game (IT-ENG) between registered users.
 The two core components are the Client and the Server, the protocols used for their communication are: